 Sow seeds evenly

-Cover with soil and gently smooth the soil out with the palm of your hand.
+Cover with soil and gently smooth it out with your palms.

 Cover with soil and gently arrange